-Consider documenting any harassment, threats, or other violence you may be experiencing through technology.
+Consider documenting any harassment, threats or other violence you may be experiencing through technology.
 If you decide to report, these records will be important later.

 You can also choose to block the person harassing you, but you don't have to.
 Sometimes knowing what the person is doing or saying can be helpful for your own safety planning.

-For a more in-depth guide to your options if you are experiencing online harassment, we recommend this guide from Heartmob: Basic Protocol on How to Respond to Online Harassment.
+For a more in-depth guide to your options if you are experiencing online harassment, we recommend this guide — "Basic Protocol on How to Respond to Online Harassment" — from Heartmob.

 A safety plan is meant to be tailored to your own experience and will look different for everyone depending on what their immediate and future safety concerns are.
 Think about what works for you and what makes you feel empowered in reclaiming your sense of safety and security.
 Your plan may shift over time, but overall, the goal of a safety plan is to make you feel as safe as possible, whatever your current circumstances may be.
 This can be an overwhelming process, so remember to take care of yourself and that it is okay not to have an answer for everything!

 If you would like help with safety planning, PARC can help guide you through the process.
-Our hotline and anonymous chat function can also be used to talk to an advocate about safety planning, but do consider whether your computer or phone are secure!
+Our hotline and anonymous chat function can also be used to talk to an advocate about safety planning, but do consider whether your computer or phone is secure!
 You can also fill out our PARC Safety Plan Tool on your own or with a support person if you would prefer.

-- Block Them on Social Media: You can choose to block the person who is perpetrating the violence and/or report their account to the social media platform that you are using.
+- Block them on social media: You can choose to block the person who is perpetrating the violence and/or report their account to the social media platform that you are using.

-- Record Evidence: You could keep a record of the harassment that is occuring, as this can help if you wish to report to law enforcement in the future.
+- Record evidence: You could keep a record of the harassment that is occuring, as this can help if you wish to report to law enforcement in the future.

-- Contact Website Operators: If you are being harassed on a specific website, you can email or call the website operators to request that they remove the harmful content.
+- Contact website operators: If you are being harassed on a specific website, you can email or call the website operators to request that they remove the harmful content.

-- Take a Break: Being cyberstalked, documenting cyberstalking, and/or reporting cyberstalking can all be very stressful.
+- Take a break: Being cyberstalked, documenting cyberstalking and/or reporting cyberstalking can all be very stressful.
 While you certainly don't have to, you might find it helpful to take a break from social media platforms for a little while.

-For additional ideas and more information, explore PARC's one-pager on Cyberstalking.
+For additional ideas and more information, explore PARC's one-pager on cyberstalking.

 - Update your software: Keeping the software updated on your electronic devices is important in making sure that your information is protected, which includes protecting software that may track your location.

-- Protect your IP Address: Protecting your IP address can be important in making sure that no one can find out your location from your electronic devices.
+- Protect your IP address: Protecting your IP address can be important in making sure that no one can find out your location from your electronic devices.
 One way to do this is to use a VPN.
 A VPN, in addition to protecting your IP address and your location, also encrypts your internet usage, adding an extra layer of protection.

-- Adjust privacy settings: Social media platforms often share your personal information, such as your name, date of birth, or place of work.
+- Adjust privacy settings: Social media platforms often share your personal information, such as your name, date of birth or place of work.
 Consider adjusting privacy settings on your social media to be private.

-- Keep your devices physically safe: Make sure to always log out of your computer when you are leaving it unattended, and also protect all electronic devices with a password.
+- Keep your devices physically safe: Make sure to always log out of your computer when you are leaving it unattended and protect all electronic devices with a password.
 In addition, avoid allowing others physical access to your electronic devices, as some stalkers use software devices that physically connect to the back of computers.